ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 == Screenshots ==

 1. Captcha Settings page.
+2. Captcha Whitelist.
-2. Comments form with Captcha.
+3. Comments form with Captcha.
-3. Registration form with Captcha.
+4. Registration form with Captcha.
-4. Lost password form with Captcha.
+5. Lost password form with Captcha.
-5. Login form with Captcha.
+6. Login form with Captcha.
-6. Contact form with Captcha.
+7. Contact form with Captcha.

 == Changelog ==

+= V4.1.5 - 18.09.2015 =
+* New : The whitelist functionality was expanded: Ability to add current IP to the whitelist.
+* New : The whitelist functionality was expanded: If the IP is in the whitelist, then the indicated message will be displayed instead of the captcha.
+* Update : We updated all functionality for wordpress 4.3.1.
+* Update : The French language file is updated.
+* Bugfix : We fixed SQL injection vulnerability.

+= V4.1.4 - 18.08.2015 =
+* New : Ability to hide Captcha for whitelisted IP.
+* Update : We updated all functionality for wordpress 4.2.4.
+* Update : We updated structure of plugin settings page.
+* Bugfix : We fixed bug with displaying Captcha for rtl-oriented languages.

+= V4.1.3 - 02.07.2015 =
+* New : Ability to restore settings to defaults.

+= V4.1.2 - 02.06.2015 =
+* Bugfix : We fixed error of a visual display of the settings page.
+* Bugfix : We fixed the Required symbol that has not been displayed on login, registration and password recovery form.

 = V4.1.1 - 04.05.2015 =
 * Update : We updated all functionality for wordpress 4.2.1.